os-fpga/1st-CLaaS/README.md

 # To Do

   - Support an emulation flow on local machine using Verilator with no OpenCL, where a Verilator (C++) shell drives the user kernel directly.
+  - Automate waiting for AFI creation to complete and deleting the tarball (and update GettingStarted.md).